planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 Another great tool is [Mapshaper](https://github.com/mbloch/mapshaper), which excels at simplification.
-It offers a web-based user interface to see the results of simplification, and also a command-line tool you can use if you find a simplification percentage you're happy with.
+It offers a web-based user interface to see the results of simplification, and also a command-line tool you can use if you find a simplification percentage you’re happy with.
 After you get it [installed](https://github.com/mbloch/mapshaper#installation) you can fire up the UI with:

 ```console